-Are you ready to short sell your home?
+Do you need to short sell your home?

-Short sales could be a way for homeowners to preclude foreclosure and get out from under their loan with the lender by settling.
+Short sales can be a way for homeowners to preclude foreclosure and get out from under their loan with the lender by settling.

-First, assess the true market value of your property.
-An experienced real estate professional, like McElroy & Associates, will be able to give you a reasonable idea of what your home will possibly sell for based on a market analysis.
-Watch out for websites where a computer estimates your property's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, figure out the true market value of your property.
+A good real estate professional, like McElroy & Associates, will be able to give you a good idea of what your home should possibly sell for based on a market analysis.
+Be cautious of websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.

 Next, find out your closing costs.
-My experience has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+My experience has taught me to consider fees such as title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.

-Finally, get in touch with your lender and let them know of your situation.
-They may even have a dedicated team that deals with short sales.
-Ask about their exact procedures.
-Some lenders will be more inclined to work with you than others.
-They may be able to decrease how much you owe or make other arrangements.
+Finally, contact your lender and tell them of your situation.
+They may even have a special team that deals with short sales.
+Ask about their specific procedures.
+Some lenders will be more willing to work with you than others.
+They may be able to lessen your loan principal or make other arrangements.
 Your lender will have to give consent for the final sale.